 Innovation in construction industry

 In its Industrial Strategy white paper, the government points to innovation as the key to its long-term plan to increase productivity and earning power in the UK.
 By investing in world-leading research and highly-innovative businesses, it believes today’s biggest industrial and societal challenges will be solved.

 The definition of research and development, for the purposes of claiming R&D tax credits,is purposefully broad so that it applies equally to businesses of all different sizes, across sectors.
 For that reason, construction firms – and in particular specialist contractors – sometimes find it difficult to identify their work as R&D.

 In short: R&D may include something new, something better, something done differently.

 This doesn’t mean you need to be changing the world to be rewarded with R&D tax credits.
-Projects that develop or improve products, processes or services could qualify.
+Projects that develop or improve products, processes or services in construction could qualify.

 8 ways your everyday work might qualify as R&D

 - Creating, or experimenting with, new materials?